henne49/dbus-opendtu/README.md

 | AcPosition     | Position shown in Remote Console (0=AC input 1; 1=AC output; 2=AC input 2) \*2 |
 | Servicename    | e.g. com.victronenergy.pvinverter see [Service names](#service-names)          |

-*1: Use 3P to split power equally over three phases (use this for Hoymiles three-phase micro-inverters as they report total power only, not seperated by phase).
+\*1: Use 3P to split power equally over three phases (use this for Hoymiles three-phase micro-inverters as they report total power only, not seperated by phase).

-*2 Important for proper visualization in Venus OS / VRM
+\*2 Important for proper visualization in Venus OS / VRM.
+NOTE: in GUI-v2 it is possible to change the position of the inverter within the GUI, but this change is not saved and does not survive a service restart.
+To permanently fix it, please edit config.ini properly.

 #### Template options